Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

-In this paper we study the AEF of the $M$-th colored Jones polynomial evaluated at $(N+1/2)$-th root of unity.
+In this paper we study the AEF of the $M$-th colored Jones polynomials evaluated at $(N+1/2)$-th root of unity.
 By introducing the limiting ratio $\ds s = \lim_{N \to \infty} \frac{M}{N+1/2}$, the AEF of $J_M (4_1, \exp(2\pi i/(N+1/2)))$ has been found out for $s\sim 1$.
 Moreover, the real part of the exponential growth rate coincides with the volume of the cone manifold.
 Therefore, the number $s$ can be thought of a parametrization of the points on the variety.
-Using the idea of the classical case, the AEF of the colored Jones polynomial with limiting ratio $s$ should also capture the same types of topological and geometrical information.
-From an analytical perspective, this kinds of `volume conjecture' corresponds to the one-parameter family of saddle point approximation.
+Using the idea of the classical case, the AEF of the colored Jones polynomials with limiting ratio $s$ should also capture the same types of topological and geometrical information.
+From an analytical perspective, this kind of `volume conjecture' corresponds to the one-parameter family version of saddle point approximations.

-In our study about figure eight knot, although we cannot find out the explicit AEF for the case where $s \sim 1/2$, we are able to show that it has an upper bound which is dominated by the contribution of the colored Jones polynomial with $s \sim 1$.
+In our study about the figure eight knot, although we cannot find out the explicit AEF for the case where $s \sim 1/2$, we are able to show that their exponential growth rate is less than the hyperbolic volume of the figure eight knot complement in the sense of Lemma~\ref{mainlemma}.
 This can be explained as follows.
 By the work of Thurston \cite{T79}, we know that the hyperbolic volume of the manifold with complete hyperbolic structure is strictly greater than that with incomplete hyperbolic structure.
 Hence, if $s$ is not close to 1 (that means the point is away from the point with complete structure), then the exponential growth rate (volume of the manifold at that point) is strictly smaller and hence can be ignored.